kjubik/WeMeet/README.md

 2. **Event creation**
 - ☑️ allow authed users to create events
 - ☑️ include basic event details such as title, description, duration and timespan
-- implement validation for event creation form
+- ☑️ implement basic validation for event creation form

 3. **Event invitation**
 - allow event hosts to invite other users to their events